oasis-open/cti-stix-elevator/docs/stix-mappings.rst

         "objective": "Hack www.bpp.bn"
     }

-See Threat Actor section for the Threat Actor object.
+See `Threat Actor`_ for the Threat Actor object.

 Course of Action
 ----------------------

-In STIX 2.0 the course-of-action object is defined as a stub.
+In STIX 2.0 the ``course-of-action`` object is defined as a stub.
 This means that in STIX 2.0 this object type is pretty "bare-bones", not containing most of the properties that were found in STIX 1.x.
-The property action is reserved, but not defined in STIX 2.0.
+The property ``action`` is reserved, but not defined in STIX 2.0.

 **STIX 1.x Properties Mapped Directly to STIX 2.0 Properties**